-Definition Deforestation (hectares) associated with Reckitt palm oil volumes (MT) Scope All palm in scope for NDV analysis Units Percentage Method NDV processes by third parties identify any deforestation (by hectare) associated with mills and plantations in Reckitt's supply chains.
+Definition Deforestation (hectares) associated with Reckitt palm oil volumes (MT) Scope All palm in scope for NDV satellite monitoring analysis Units Percentage Method Third parties identify any deforestation (by hectare) associated with mills and plantations in Reckitt's supply chains.
 A percentage of volume connected with the deforestation is based on the volume supplied by the associated mills/plantations.
-As our soap noodle/fats blends NDV analysis, and our palm derived surfactant NDV analysis are completed by two third parties there may be duplication of deforestation hectares where soap noodles and fats blends, and palm derived surfactants are using the same supply chains.
-Source Satellite monitoring by Earthworm (fats blends and soap noodles) and ASD (palm derived surfactants).
+As our soap noodle/fats blends analysis, and our palm derived surfactant analysis are completed by two third parties there may be duplication of deforestation hectares where soap noodles and fats blends, and palm derived surfactants are using the same supply chains.
+Source NDV via Satellite monitoring by Earthworm (fats blends and soap noodles) and ASD (palm derived surfactants).

-Percentage of mills by volume linked to landscape programmes
+Number of mills linked to landscape programmes

-Definition Percentage of mills by volume linked to landscape programmes.
-Scope All volume of palm oil sourced which comes from within Earthworm's landscape programme boundary Units Percentage Method The percentage of volume associated with mills is divided by the total volume of soap noodle and fats blends sourced directly by Reckitt.
-Source Provided by Earthworm.
+Definition Number of mills linked to landscape programmes Scope All mills supplying Reckitt with soap noodles or fats blends from within Earthworm's landscape programme boundary Units Percentage Method The number of mills within the landscape is divided by the total number of mills in our soap noodle and fats blends supply chains Source Provided by Earthworm